 Bellevue is a diverse, global city at the heart of Seattle's Eastside, home to some of the world's most innovative technology companies.
 Our stable and talented workforce, well-connected transportation system, breathtaking beauty, and innovation-oriented collaborative culture encourage businesses to grow and prosper.
-In 2019 the Seattle-Tacoma-Bellevue Metro area joined the list of the nation's top 10 regional economies and the 2019 Bellevue Business Satisfaction Survey found that nine out of ten Bellevue businesses feel that Bellevue’s economy is better than other Puget Sound cities and towns.
+In 2021 the Seattle-Tacoma-Bellevue Metro was listed in the nation's top 10 regional economies and the 2021 Bellevue Business Satisfaction Survey found that nine out of ten Bellevue businesses feel that Bellevue’s economy is better than other Puget Sound cities and towns.

 An Award-Winning Community

 With top schools, low crime and a vibrant economy, Bellevue is routinely ranked among the best mid-sized cities in the country.
 In addition to high rankings in the media, city staff has won awards for their dedicated customer services and innovative thinking.
 Learn more here.

 Bellevue prides itself on being a dynamic, international and multicultural city with residents, businesses employees and visitors from around the world.
 The City Council’s vision statement begins, “Bellevue welcomes the world.
 Our diversity is our strength."
 More than one in three Bellevue residents was born outside the United States and Roughly half of Bellevue’s population identify as Black, indigenous and people of color.
 These diverse perspectives foster innovation and incubate new creative ideas.
 In Bellevue, you will experience a welcoming environment, a cosmopolitan workforce, and multicultural vibrancy.
 Bellevue’s Diversity Advantage Initiative is a formal plan to foster diversity, equity and inclusion in our community.